-- Medicaid coverage: Under the Affordable Care Act, many states are expanding their Medicaid program.
+- Medicaid coverage: Under the Affordable Care Act, some states expanded their Medicaid program.
 Depending on the amount of your stipend and where you serving, you may be eligible for Medicaid.
 For more information, please see: HealthCare.gov.

 Medicaid and the Marketplace

-- Under the Affordable Care Act, many states are expanding their Medicaid program.
+- Under the Affordable Care Act, some states expanded their Medicaid program.
 Eligibility depends on your state and is based on your income.
-Single individuals with incomes up to about $15,000 per year may qualify for Medicaid.
+Single individuals with incomes up to approximately $15,000 per year may qualify for Medicaid.
 For example, if your living allowance is below a certain income level and you do not have other income, you may be eligible for Medicaid.
 The income level varies by family size, other family members’ income, and other factors.
 To see if you qualify for Medicaid, please visit: https://www.healthcare.gov/do-i-qualify-for-medicaid/.

 - You can also find a private health insurance plan through the Health Insurance Marketplace.
 Based on your income you can qualify for lower costs on your monthly premiums, and may even be able to find a plan with no monthly premium.
 Financial assistance is based on your income, and a single individual with incomes below about $46,000 per year may qualify.